cyberiapilled/cyberiapilled.github.io/docs/october19171932documents.md

 1924: [Report on Fascism](https://www.international-communist-party.org/BasicTexts/English/24Fascis.htm) - PCd’I
 *1924: [The Lessons of October](https://www.marxists.org/archive/trotsky/1924/lessons/index.htm) - Trotsky*
 *1924: [The Theory of Permanent Revolution](https://www.marxists.org/archive/bukharin/works/1924/permanent-revolution/index.htm) - Bukharin*
+#### Socialism in One Country & the Start of the Struggle Against Trotsky in the Comintern, 1925:
 *1925: [The Road to Socialism & the Worker-Peasant Alliance](https://cdn.discordapp.com/attachments/984866180714094592/1047723265038229534/Bukharin_-_The_Road_to_Socialism_and_the_Worker-Peasant_Alliance_1925.pdf) - Bukharin*
 1925: [The Trotsky Question](https://www.marxists.org/archive/bordiga/works/1925/trotsky.htm) - PCd’I
 ## The Counter-Revolution in Russia & the International, 1926-1929: